 The financial statements are presented in Indian rupees (INR), which is also the Company's functional currency.
 All the financial information have been presented in Indian rupees (INR) and all amounts have been rounded-off to the nearest lakhs, except for share data and as otherwise stated.

-Charbered or building off, the numbers presented throughout the document may not add up precisely to the totals and percentage may not precisely to the totals and percentage may not precisely to the absolute figures.
+Chalbure to rounding off, the numbers presented throughout the document may not add up precisely to the totals and percentage may not precisely to the absolute figures.